vandank/E-Commerce-Dashboard/README.md

-**Complete Guide to Deploying Your React + FastAPI App on Render and Pushing Code to GitHub**

----

 ## ✨ Project Journey: From Notebook to Full Web App

 This project originally began as a simple **data analysis notebook** in Jupyter.
 The goal was to perform basic cleaning and gain insights from an E-commerce dataset.
 Over time, I realized that while the analysis was powerful, it wasn’t accessible or interactive.
 That's when I decided to turn this into a **full-stack web application**.